Mandatory Reporting Is Coming to England: What Organisations Need to Know

 Identify your mandated reporters

-The first step is to identify who within your workforce falls within the definition of regulated activity with children, and therefore holds the new statutory duty.
+The first step is to identify who within your workforce falls within the definition of relevant activity with children, and therefore holds the new statutory duty.
 This is not limited to professionals in obvious frontline roles.
 Volunteers working in regulated activity with children are also captured by the duty, meaning sports clubs, faith organisations, youth groups, and community organisations all need to take this seriously.
-Sasconsultancy
+Essentially, if your role already places you in a position of trust or responsibility with children, this duty will apply to you.

 Invest in training